South Bank Parklands: Nepalese Peace Pagoda

-South Bank is a major dining precinct in Brisbane, and many establishments are situated inside the South Bank Parklands includes Ahmet's, Café San Marco, Chez Laila, Mado, River Canteen, The Plough Inn, Timmy's, Gandhi Curry House, Wang Dynasty.
-Directly on Streets Beach, South Bank Surf Club was opened by celebrity chef Ben O'Donoghue, and features seafood on its menu with a laid-back attitude.
-Immediately adjacent is Live Fire Steak Bar, an al fresco restaurant and function space with modern décor and features craft beers.
-The popular Boardwalk restaurants clustered at the southern end of the grounds, built for Expo 88, were demolished between 2009-13 and replaced with the contemporary restaurants along Clem Jones Promenade near the Goodwill Bridge.

 Streets Beach

-A major feature within the parkland is its man-made beach, which is 2000 m2 of free-formed concrete surrounded by 2000 m3 of sand.
+A major feature within the parkland is its man-made beach in the form of a lagoon, which is 2000 m2 of free-formed concrete surrounded by 2000 m3 of sand.
 The sand surrounding the beach is sourced from the Rous Channel in Moreton Bay and every year the beach is topped up with an additional 70 t to ensure that it is kept in pristine condition.
 Almost half of the lagoon area sits on reclaimed land that was once the Brisbane River.

 The beach was designed by Desmond Brookes International and was constructed by Fletcher Jennings Construction and Water and Industrial Engineering.
 Construction commenced in February 1991 and was complete by June 1992.
 The lagoon contains chlorinated fresh water that is recirculated every six hours at up to 125 L per second.
 Water for the beach is pumped through two large sand filters and chemically treated before being pumped back into the pools.
 Dredge pump and self-propelled sifting machines clean the adjoining pools.

 The beach has received awards including the 1999 Moreton Bay region's cleanest beach in the Keep Australia Beautiful Council's Clean Beach Challenge and the 2001 Environmental Protection Agency's Keep Australia Beautiful Clean Beach Challenge, Friendliest Beach Award.
 The beach area comprises a lagoon with enough water to fill five Olympic swimming pools, with sand beaches, palm trees, rocky creeks and subtropical trees and exotic plantings.

 The beach is named after the sponsor Streets Ice Cream, and was formerly known as Kodak Beach.
 The beach is patrolled year round by lifeguards.